 - Read the oil level.

 Different vehicles indicate the proper oil level in different ways.
+Where should oil be on the dipstick?
 Your dipstick will indicate the proper oil level with two lines or a cross-hatched area, and when you read the level, it should always fall within this designated zone.
 If your car oil level is too low, you’ll want to add more oil right away, immediately if possible.
 If you’ve added too much oil accidentally, you’ll want to drain out the excess before you drive.
 The drain is usually located on the underside of the vehicle.

 If you need to add more oil, you’ll be able to find the oil cap near the dipstick.
 Simply screw off the cap and add more oil until you’ve reached the proper level.
 Be careful during this process, as too much oil can be just as bad as too little.
 If you’re uncertain about the type of oil that your vehicle requires, check our owner’s manual or contact an expert at our Bloomington Toyota service center.